Ericktz/VitePath/Ubuntu_Install.md

    sudo ufw status
 2. Ensure you can still connect by opening a new PuTTY session.
 If successful, your VPS is now secure.

-## How to Install Ubuntu: Part 3 - Installing on a PC or Mini PC
+## How to Install Ubuntu: Part 3 - Installing on a PC/laptop
 ### Requirements

-:small_blue_diamond: A PC or mini PC for Ubuntu installation (all data will be erased!)
+:zap: A PC/laptop for Ubuntu installation (all data will be erased!)
-:small_blue_diamond: An empty USB stick with at least 8GB of storage (will be wiped)
+:zap: An empty USB stick with at least 8GB of storage (will be wiped)
-:small_blue_diamond: A PC/laptop for following the tutorial and connecting via SSH
+:zap: A PC/laptop for following the tutorial and connecting via SSH

 ### Step 1: Downloading and Preparing the USB Stick
 1. Download Ubuntu Server from [Ubuntu Downloads](https://ubuntu.com/download/server#downloads).